zackees/fastled-wasm/README.md

 The compilation to wasm will happen under a lock.
 Removing this lock requires removing the platformio toolchain as the compiler backend which enforces it's own internal lock preventing parallel use.

-Simple syntax errors will be caught by the pre-processing step.
-This happens without a lock to reduce the single lock bottleneck.

 ## Sketch Cache

-Sketchs are aggresively finger-printed and stored in a cache.
+Sketchs are aggressively finger-printed and stored in a cache.
 White space, comments, and other superficial data will be stripped out during pre-processing and minimization for fingerprinting.
 This source file decimation is only used for finger printing while the actual source files are sent to compiler to preserve line numbers and file names.

 This pre-processing done is done via gcc and special regex's and will happen without a lock.
 This will allow you to have extremely quick recompiles for whitespace and changes in comments even if the compiler is executing under it's lock.